 Don’t get burned by your water heater. ✔

 Before you find yourself in hot water, a simple way to save energy is to set your water heater temp at 120 degrees.
 That’s warm enough to kill harmful bacteria without burning your hands, or getting burned by high-energy use.
 Another great idea is to wrap your water heater with an insulating blanket.
 No ordinary blanket will do – look for an insulating blanket designed specifically for water heaters.

 So how’d you do on our cool weather checklist?
-If you do these four things, you’re already off to a great start!
-For more tips on how to save energy all year long, click here.
+If you do these four things, you’re already off to a great start.